ClickHouse/ClickHouse/docs/en/operations/system-tables/session_log.md

 # system.session_log {#system_tables-session_log}

-Contains information about all successful and failed login, and logout events.
+Contains information about all successful and failed login and logout events.

 !!! note "Note"
     User sessions are implicit and rely on the proper co-operation from context users.